ohjelmistokehitys/docker-part-2a/section-1/readme.md

 >
 > Source: https://devopswithdocker.com/part-2/section-1/#exercise-21

-**Save the Docker compose configuration you write in this exercise in the file [docker-compose-logging.yml](./docker-compose-logging.yml).
-Configure the compose file to write the output in the existing [`logs/text.log` file](./logs/text.log) in the local filesystem.**
+**Save the Docker compose configuration you write in this exercise in the file [docker-compose-logging.yml](./docker-compose-logging.yml).** Configure the compose file to write the output in the existing [`logs/text.log` file](./logs/text.log) in the local filesystem.

-💡 *As the file in this exercise is named other than the default docker-compose.yml, you will need to specify in your command which file to use.
+💡 *As the file in this exercise is named other than the default `docker-compose.yml`, you will need to specify in your command which file to use.
 You can do this by adding the `--file` attribute in your command:* `docker compose --file docker-compose-logging.yml up`

 ## Exercise 2.2 (20 %)